 If you’ve ever lived in a hot climate, you’ve probably never given any thought to Vitamin D and the importance of it.
-Some have grow up surrounded by it, living in the sunshine, nearly every day.
+Some have grown up surrounded by it, living in the sunshine, nearly every day.
 However, in the UK, evidence suggests that more than 50% of the population are vitamin D deficient, with about 16% being severely deficient.

 In high performance sport, there is research showing that even athletes in this country who train outdoors have insufficient levels of vitamin D. Therefore, it is highly likely that anyone based in an office environment or working indoors is also deficient in this important vitamin.

 Vitamin D is most commonly associated with calcium and bone health but is also an important hormone (yes – it’s actually classified as a hormone because of the way it influences other body functions) in maintaining our immune function, preventing viral and bacterial infections, developing and maintaining muscle strength and reducing our perception of pain.
 It also has an anti-inflammatory role and so helps limit the effect of injury or wear and tear on our bodies.
 Low vit D levels may cause delays to the healing process and in returning to full health and function.
 There is a growing body of evidence linking vit D deficiency with serious health conditions including heart disease, respiratory disease and cancer.
 In older people, vit D deficiency has been linked to a reduction in cognitive function.

 The symptoms of vit D deficiency can be vague and may include tiredness and general aches and pains.
 You may also be prone to recurrent infections such as coughs and colds.
 In more active individuals, low levels of vit D can result in stress fractures as a result of poor bone quality.

 I’ve already said that if you live in a country with low levels of sunlight, especially in winter, or if you spend most of your time indoors, you are at risk of having insufficient levels of vit D, but other individuals also have an increased risk.
 These include: